BEEF LIVER BALLS

 This is vital for the dog to really appreciate that what it has done deserves something amazing in return.
 Make the dog work hard to do a great recall, sit stay, or retrieve and besides giving it some great hugs (if it can handle them) - give it the best tasting most exclusive dog treat you can find.

 Note if your dog isnt big on treats, it might be because it hasn't had a lot of 100% meat treats, or that it gets them too often.
 Only restricting the giving of its absolute favourite treats will make them super special for training!

 2 Why a dog training treat must be very smelly to be attractive

-Humans often use site and then sound as our preferred senses.
-We often trust something we "see with our own eyes" more than what we hear, touch and Smell is way down the list.
+Humans often use the site and then sound as our preferred senses.
+We often trust something we "see with our own eyes" more than what we hear, touch and Smell are way down the list.

 As a dog has up to 10,000 times the sense of smell than us (25 times more area and finely attuned sensor x 40 the size of the parts of the brain reserved for processing smells).
 This means that smell is its number one trusted sense, and if you reward the major sense, then it really outshines everything else.